-11.1.2 Decedents' Estates - Transfer of Title, Release of Encumbrances
+11.1.2 Decedent's Estates - Transfer of Title; Release of Mortgage, Deed of Trust, or Other Lien

-Problem: What is the effect of a deed conveying real estate to the "Estate of John Smith, Deceased"?
-After
+Problem: (A) A deed conveying title to real estate to the "Estate of John Smith, Deceased" is recorded.
+Is title marketable in the "Estate of John Smith, Deceased"?